no-ai-labs/mnemo/docs/CURSOR_MCP_GUIDE_EN.md

-# 🚀 Complete Guide: Connecting Cursor with Mnemo (For Beginners)
+# 🚀 Complete Guide: Connecting Cursor with Mnemo

 This guide provides a detailed walkthrough for beginners on how to connect Mnemo MCP server with Cursor!